 3] Remove Profile Lock from Firefox

-If that doesn’t help, you will need to remove the lock on your Profile files.
-All the browsers maintain a profile.
+If that doesn’t help, you must remove the lock on your Profile files.
+All browsers maintain a profile.
 When you start using it, the profile is locked, and its only released when you close the browser.
 In case there was an abrupt shutdown, the lock file remained.

 - In the Run prompt, type %APPDATA%\Mozilla\Firefox\Profiles